Der Landser: History

+Criticism

 From its founding, the magazine was criticized for glorifying war and delivering a distorted image of the Wehrmacht and Nazi Germany during World War II.
 The content of novels was accurate regarding minor technical details, but its descriptions were often not authentic and withheld important contextual information from the reader.
 Antisemitism, German war crimes, the repressive nature of the German government, and the causes of the war were not mentioned.
 Germany's leading news magazine Der Spiegel described Der Landser once as the expert journal for the whitewashing of the Wehrmacht ("Fachorgan für die Verklärung der Wehrmacht").